Tonomy-Foundation/Tonomy-ID-Integration/README.md

 Developer environment to run Tonomy ID locally alongside a blockchain node, and the demo app.

-Check the [CONTRIBUTING.md](./CONTRIBUTING.md) for developers contributing to this project.
+All developers contributing to the project should check [Contributors Guide](./CONTRIBUTING.md).

 ## Repositories